oaljoundi/CBL-Mariner/docs/index.md

 Mariner is available to you through the Azure Marketplace.
 You can start a Mariner VM using az-cli commands as follows.

-First you need to authenticate the command line interface with the azure services.
+First, you need to authenticate the command line interface with the azure services.
 To do so execute the following command and follow instructions:

 	az login